kiks2022/HIV-Evidence-Assistant-LLM-RAG/README.md

 # 🧬 HIV Clinical Evidence Assistant

-A clinical evidence research tool built for pharmacists, public health professionals, and clinicians working in Nigeria and sub-Saharan Africa.
+A clinical evidence research tool built for researchers.
 It retrieves real PubMed research and current HIV treatment guidelines, compares them side by side, and flags when they conflict — so the clinician can make their own informed judgment rather than getting a single answer from a black box.

 **Live demo:** [HIV Clinical Evidence Assistant · Streamlit](https://hiv-evidence-assistant.streamlit.app/)